-NFI wishes to offer the pedigree-functionality to be incorporated into the ICMP-system at no cost for ICMP and to grant the ICMP to use this algorithm without license fees under specific conditions.
-NFI researchers explicitly expressed to consider it to be an honor to work together with the ICMP on its humanitarian mission.
-We sympathize with this idea and would like to cooperate with NFI in this issue.
-In our opinion this would suit very well in the context of the ICIS project, using public money to valorize technology for the benefit of victims of armed conflicts and disasters.
-Beside this, it would be a perfect opportunity for ICIS publicity.
+NFI will incorporate the pedigree-functionality into the ICMP-system at no cost for ICMP .
+SNN will grant the ICMP to use this algorithm without license fees under specific conditions.

+NFI researchers explicitly expressed to consider it to be an honor to support and work together with the ICMP on its humanitarian mission.
+We sympathize with this idea and will therefore cooperate with NFI in this issue.
+In our opinion this will suit very well in the context of the ICIS project, using public money to valorize technology for the benefit of victims of armed conflicts and disasters.
+Beside this, it will be a perfect opportunity for ICIS publicity.